teopedia/writer2wiki/README.md

 * sub- and superscript (as in 2 power 10)
 * hyperlinks
 * text color
+* ordered and unordered lists

-See `examples/wiki-sample.odt` for an example of what works.
+See `non-oxt-files/examples/wiki-sample.odt` for an example of what works.

 ## Using as a LibreOffice macro
 1. open folder *(your office install path)/share/Scripts/python*